 More vitamin B biomarkers are found in the urine of wealthy people showing a more diversified diet, researchers note.
 The authors also show that there is a strong correlation between fiber intake and the level of education, especially among executives, who eat more fruit and vegetables than those who are less fortunate.
 They also examined biomarkers of sweeteners such as sucralose, acesulfame, and saccharin, which seem to have a unanimous classification regardless of the standard of living.

 The consumption of opiates is roughly evenly distributed by the standard of living and age, with two exceptions: morphine, whose consumption increases significantly with age (indicating a higher incidence of chronic illness), and tramadol, which is very common among workers (presumably exposed to pain in the workplace).
 The analysis of antidepressant biomarkers is also very interesting.
 In general, antidepressants are more prevalent among the disadvantaged, but each antidepressant seems to have a preferred target, such as citalopram for single and divorced people, venlafaxine for workers, and amitriptyline for the more educated.
 Another curiosity is the high consumption of cetirizine, an anti-allergic drug used for allergic rhinitis and urticaria, by entrepreneurs.

 Alcohol and coffee

-Tobacco biomarkers are evenly distributed among the population, but alcohol biomarkers are highly correlated with three indicators: high-income, management and high-income households.
+Tobacco biomarkers are evenly distributed among the population, but alcohol biomarkers are highly correlated with three indicators: high-income, management, and high-income households.
 In other words, the richer a person is, the more they drink, and “drinking has become an indicator of social status,” says the author.
 Similarly, “coffee consumption seems to be strongly associated with higher education and economic affluence.
-A conclusion that challenges the stereotype that less fortunate people more likely to abuse alcohol.
+This is a conclusion that challenges the stereotype that less fortunate people are more likely to abuse alcohol.